Under-reporting: Child abuse

 According to the National Children's Alliance, over 600,000 children in the US were victims of abuse and neglect in 2021, the most recent year for which there was national data, with the actual number likely under-reported because of the ongoing COVID-19 pandemic in that year.
 An estimated 1.8 million children received prevention services.
 Lack of mandatory reporting of child abuse in certain countries has contributed to under-reporting.
 In 2024, 27 EU countries did not have mandatory reporting, while child abuse that has occurred in religious institutions such as in the Catholic Church has been under-reported through concealment by church authorities.
-This practice also happens in The Church of Jesus Christ of Latter-day Saints and other like intuitions.
+This practice also happens in The Church of Jesus Christ of Latter-day Saints and other like institutions.
 Children themselves may feel unable to report abuse because of fear of revenge by their abuser, or embarrassment, humiliation, or thinking they would not be believed.
 Moreover, a child may be too young to have the words to explain what is happening to them.
 If the abuser has introduced the child to drugs or pornography, the child may fear getting into trouble.
 Fear and guilt thus play a role in making the child think they have done something wrong.
 An abuser may also manifest overt generosity to their victim by showering them with gifts and affection, so the child may irrationally come to love their abuser and not want to report them.